-From backcountry ski tours to mountaineering in some of the most inhospitable weather on Earth, a 4-season tent is the last line of defense between you and the elements.
+From backcountry ski tours to mountaineering in some of the most brutal weather on Earth, a 4-season tent is the last line of defense between you and the elements.
 Accordingly, these tents are much stronger than their 3-season counterparts with less mesh, more substantial canopies and rainflies, tougher pole structures, and a whole host of features designed for winter use.
-Below are our picks for the best 4-season tents of 2017-2018.
-Given the range of possible uses, we’ve categorized the different models under mountaineering, basecamp, and treeline (or a combination of two categories).
+Below are our picks for the best 4-season tents of 2023-2024.
+Given the range of possible uses, we’ve categorized the different models under mountaineering, basecamp, and treeline.
 For more background, see our 4-season tent comparison table and buying advice below the picks.

 Floor area: 40 sq. ft.

 What we like: Tough build, great livability, and comes in multiple sizes.

 Mountain Hardwear’s Trango has been trusted for years in the most inhospitable regions of the planet.
 And although it’s one of the heavier tents on our list, you’ll be thankful for all 9 pounds 10.2 ounces when you’re weathering out tough conditions in basecamp.
 Holding back nothing in the name of protection, the Trango 2 features a double-wall design, 40 square feet of living space (considerably more than most 2-person tents), and two doors and vestibules for easy access and convenient storage.
 And for added security in high winds, Mountain Hardwear designed the tent fly to connect to both the poles and the body of the tent, forming one solid structure that can withstand some of the world’s worth weather.